-Associate Professor John Warrick studied theatre and philosophy at the College of Charleston before earning graduate degrees in theatre history and dramatic critical theory at the University of South Carolina (M.A.) and the University of Washington (Ph.D.).
-Dr. Warrick currently serves as the academic department chair of the Department of Theatre at North Central College
+Professor John Warrick studied theatre and philosophy at the College of Charleston before earning graduate degrees in theatre history and dramatic critical theory at the University of South Carolina (M.A.) and the University of Washington (Ph.D.).
+Dr. Warrick previously served as the academic department chair of the Department of Theatre at North Central College from 2017-2022.

 Dr. Warrick’s practical interests include production dramaturgy, verbatim theatre and devising, and community-based theatre.
 Under the NEA’s Arts Engagement in American Communities initiative, he served as co-principal investigator and dramaturg for an extended collaboration that resulted in The Lives of Other People, an interdisciplinary dance and devised piece.
 In collaboration with the Mississippi Humanities Council and the Telling Project, he directed Telling: South Mississippi, featuring the self-narrated accounts of ten war-time veterans extending from World War II to Afghanistan.
 In support of NEA-supported The Big Read Project at the University of Southern Mississippi, he produced and dramaturged a foley-based presentation of a selection of Edgar Allen Poe’s short stories.